Armed conflicts and attacks

 Cabinet of Borjana Krišto

-The Parliamentary Assembly of Bosnia and Herzegovina votes 23–21 to approve the new Council of Ministers to be led by ethnic Croat former President Borjana Krišto.
-(RFEL)
+The Parliamentary Assembly of Bosnia and Herzegovina votes 23–21 to approve the new Council of Ministers to be led by ethnic Croat former Federation President Borjana Krišto.
+(RFE/RL)